MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-visio-addin.md

 -   You can easily create new Visio documents and link shapes to any managed object (such as a computer, database, Web site, or perspective) to show the current health state.

--   You can automatically link entire existing Visio documents to the computer and to network devices managed by Operations Manager by matching computer names or IP addresses.
+-   You can automatically link the entire existing Visio documents to the computer and to network devices managed by Operations Manager by matching computer names or IP addresses.

 -   Health states can be automatically refreshed in Visio documents.
 You can use this option along with Visio's full-screen view to create dashboard views suitable for use as a summary display in a data center control room.